 A lot of high-ranking page examples that we review repeatedly feature the key-term at the start of 1/4 of the paragraphs that make up the body text.
 It suggests to us that the positioning of the word, in relation to the paragraph, plays an important role and emphasises the importance of the key term.
 Simply put – try and place your key term at the start of the paragraph.

 Google needs to analyse large sets of data and claims to award sites favourably that are an ‘authority in their field’.
 OK – how might it know that you’re an ‘authority’ in your field?

-A programmatic approach for handling masses of data and assessing strength of quality is likely to come from the evaluation of copy, measuring and cross-reference word relationships that Google likely has stored in their servers.
-In essence – we need to be speaking their language.
+A programmatic approach for handling masses of data and assessing strength of quality is likely to come from the evaluation of copy, measuring and cross-referencing word relationships that Google likely has stored in their servers.
+In essence – we need to be speaking the field language.

 e.g ‘Blade Runner’